amaliariegelhuth/Huffman-Coding/README.md

 2. Building a binary tree that you will then traverse to determine the bit sequence representing each character in your text (i.e., the Huffman coding for your input text), as demonstrated in class.

-3. Writing this information, along with an encoded version of the original text, to a binary file, which will be your compressed file.
+3. Writing this information, along with a Huffman encoded version of the original text, to a binary file, which will be your compressed file.

 I provide some code to get you started, but this will probably be a difficult problem set.
 You should start working on it right away.